eg0nSpengler/Client/CONTRIBUTING.md

 ### Code or Asset Contributions

 Making an actual change in the project is really admirable and also a simple but complicated process.
 This section will guide you through said process.

+Regardless of kind of asset you produce remember to head over to the [Style guide section](#style-guides) to make sure your contribution fits in with everyone else's.

 After reading through the next subsections don't forget to head over to the [Pull Requests section](#pull-requests) on how to submit your changes.